 Secret Beach Tour – One look at Waikiki beach and the crowds that frequent it will have you yearning for a little bit of seclusion.
 The Secret beach tour gives you just that.
 A private beach* for just you and your fellow tour guests.
 And it’s one incredible beach with stunning views of the coast and Chinaman’s Hat Island.

-Ancient Fishpond and Garden Tour – This Tour takes you on first around the lush tropical gardens, complete with Fruit trees.
-Before heading out into an ancient Hawaiian l=fiashpod to learn how the Hawaiian manipulated Nature to feed their culture while remaining in balance.
+Taste of Kualoa Farm – This Tour takes you on first around the lush tropical gardens, and farm of the Ranch where you can sample and taste the fruits grown here in a traditional way.
+Before heading out into an ancient Hawaiian fishpond to learn how the Hawaiian manipulated Nature to feed their culture while remaining in balance.
 A fantastic tour to learn more about the Hawaiian culture and way of life.

 More Information on the Kualoa Ranch Tours can be found here.